pierre-josselin/payday-2-ultimate-trainer-6/README.md

 - Close the game and the console
 - Follow the [installation instructions](#installation) again (you can skip **SuperBLT** and **Node.js** installation)

+#### Troubleshooting

+This mod is used by many people without any problem.<br>If it doesn't work for you, most likely you didn't follow the installation instructions properly.

+- Have you installed Node.js 18?
+- Did you restart your computer after installing Node.js?
+- Did you install the project by running the `install` script?
+- No error occurred while running the `install` script?

+If you can answer *yes* to all the previous points, here are solutions to the most frequently encountered problems:

+- **The *Ultimate Trainer* button does not appear in the game's main menu**

+    You've probably not extracted the project in the right place.

+    You need to extract the `payday-2-ultimate-trainer-6-main` folder to the game `mods` folder.<br>
+    The `payday-2-ultimate-trainer-6-main` folder must directly contain the project files such as `README` or `LICENSE` without going through subfolders.<br>
+    Also, if the `mods` folder does not exist in the game folder, you probably did not install **SuperBLT** correctly.

+- **The application page shows an error**

+    Run a test:

+    - Close the game and any open console
+    - Create an empty `test.txt` file (lowercase) inside of `payday-2-ultimate-trainer-6-main`
+    - Run the game (it will probably get stuck on a black screen)
+    - A console will open in the background after a while, use *ALT* + *TAB* to access it

+    Once the test is complete, copy the entire contents of the console and paste it somewhere we can see it, for example by creating a [GitHub issue](https://github.com/pierre-josselin/payday-2-ultimate-trainer-6/issues), by commenting this [YouTube video](https://www.youtube.com/watch?v=8BbnMmW9Hmg) or by replying the [UnknownCheats thread](https://www.unknowncheats.me/forum/payday-2-a/588542-payday-2-ultimate-trainer-6-a.html).

+If you still can't solve your problem, don't hesitate to create an [issue](https://github.com/pierre-josselin/payday-2-ultimate-trainer-6/issues) by detailing your problem as much as possible, with screenshots it's even better.

 ## Supported languages

 - **English** (Pierre Josselin)